kyle-playground/cpp_grid/README.md

 # cpp_grid (MA setting) [use rllib] (2021.08.23)
 Environment code modified from https://github.com/proroklab/adversarial_comms

-Coverage Path Planning based on reinforcement learning for three explorers in unknown obstacle grid world.
+Coverage Path Planning based on reinforcement learning for three explorers in unknown (or known) obstacle grid world.

 Agents share the same policy and infomation can be shared between agents.